stoerr/chatGPTtools/ChatGPTPrompts.md

 ## Script generation

   Please generate a script for the command line for the following task, runnable on a MacBook Pro with Apple M1 Max, that is, arm64 architecture, and MacOS Ventura 13.3.1 .
 It can be either a bash script using any of the normally present MacOS command line tools or what is installable with homebrew, or a NodeJS script for version 19.5.0 .
 If NodeJS, it should not require installing any additional libraries.
 If called without arguments or with the argument --help, the script should describe it's usage and exit - including what options and arguments it expects, and (important!) a short description what it does.
+For a bash script, parse the options with getopt.

 The name of the script is chatgpt.
 It should submit a single message to ChatGPT and print the answer to stdout.
 It should be done using NodeJS using fetch.